Quick Divorce in Texas (Flat Fee Contract)

 - The biological father must also meet the requirements for the spouses above.

 - An additional fee will be assessed for adding a third party to the divorce.

 Simply put, a contested divorce exists when one or more of the five requirements listed above are absent, or an additional factor complicates your case to an extent that all parties cannot reach an agreement.

-Filing an Uncontested Divorce with the Ramos Law Group, PLLC
+Filing a Divorce with the Ramos Law Group

 To get started, please complete the uncontested divorce flat fee contract and client questionnaire along with submitted your payment in the amount of your total fees via the our law pay portal.